Dre Campbell Farm

 Diatomaceous Earth (DE) has become a natural insecticide in organic pest control.
 Its unique properties make it effective against a variety of insect pests.

-What Is Diatomaceous Earth (DE)?
+What is Diatomaceous Earth (DE)?

 Diatomaceous earth is a type of sedimentary rock.
 It can be crushed into a fine powder [1].